Best Online Nursing Programs in Illinois (2026)

 How does Nursing pay in Illinois compare to other states?

-Illinois offers competitive entry-level wages, though median salaries are currently 20.0% below the national trend.
+Illinois offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Illinois a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for nursing in Illinois?